andrewangelle/ts-template-node/README.md

-# TypeScript Template
+# Node TypeScript Template

-A template repository to automate spinning up a new ts repo
+A template repository for a bare-bones typescript node project